The results are in!

-Pros: Visually appealing graphics, topic-specific meditations, and easy to track your progress
+Pros: It has visually appealing graphics, topic-specific meditations, and it’s easy to track your progress

 Cons: Only a few of the meditations are free

-Who it’s good for: Perfect for someone who is merely looking for a meditation app, and nothing more.
-It’s helpful for keeping you motivated and track your progress.
+Who it’s good for: It’s perfect for someone who is simply looking for a meditation app, and nothing more.
+It’s also helpful for keeping you motivated and track your progress.

-Pros: The 7 days of calm program helps you exercise your meditation muscles, lots of different background sounds and visuals, tracks your progress for you
+Pros: The 7 Days of Calm program helps you exercise your meditation muscles.
+Plus, there are lots of different background sounds and visuals.

 Cons: Limited free meditations